ronimk/CLIChess/README.md

 weird or counter-intuitive to the users.
 <br>
 <br>
 4. No stalemate after three identical board states implemented.
+However, all the other chess rules are implemented.